Cucidate, the Italian Fig cookie from Sicily is a tribute to my grandfather.

 This is probably a little extra special for me, because my grandfather had a fig tree he treated like a bab.
 Right before he died, he kept talking about “her.”
 Yes, he had decided his fig tree was a she, and he was worried, that she needed to be covered up for the winter or in his words, “shessa gonna die.”

-His daughter, my mother (Retro Rose) has that Sicilian spirit.
-I can’t tell you how many times, I go to her apartment and she’s feeding the maintenance men.
+They had a daughter, my mother (Retro Rose) who inherited more that Sicilian hospitality.
+I can’t tell you how many times, I would visit her apartment and she was feeding the maintenance men.
 She’s making someone a pot of meatballs at least weekly.
-Last night when I gave her some of these cookies, her first words were “can you make these for one of the elders at church.”
+When I first gave her some of these cookies, her first words were “can you make these for one of the elders at church.”
 I emphatically said no, these are just for the family.
+This attitude needed to be adjusted.
+Her desire to give the elders these special cookies is what being Sicilian is all about.

 These cucidate excude the heart of the Sicilian culture.
 The dough is sweet; the fig filling full of flavor and life, and they make the perfect Christmas cookie gift, because they hit the heart.